Equality and Human Rights Commission: Powers

 Section 30 strengthens the EHRC's ability to apply for judicial review and to intervene in court proceedings, through giving explicit statutory provision for such action.
 Sections 31–2 gives the EHRC a new power to assess public authorities' compliance with their positive equality duties.
 It can issue "compliance notices" if it finds a public authority is failing in its duties.
 Public authorities, importantly, are bound under the Human Rights Act 1998 to act in a way compatible with the European Convention on Human Rights (s.6 HRA).
 The EHRC's role is therefore one of catching matters before they lead to the courts.
-So if you work for a public sector employer (like a local council or the civil service) there are more avenues to enforce equality standards in your favour.
-This may seem somewhat odd, considering that public sector employers are consistently shown to have excellent workplace practices.
+Public sector workers therefore have additional avenues to enforce equality standards.
+Public sector employers are consistently shown to have excellent workplace practices.
 Section 30(3) of the Equality Act 2006 allows the EHRC to bring judicial review proceedings under the HRA against public authorities.
 This is a stronger tool than usual, because the EHRC is not subject to the normal requirement of being a "victim" of a Human Rights violation.

 Under section 24, the EHRC can enter into binding agreements with employers.
 So for instance, it can agree that an employer will commit to equality best practice audits or avoid discriminatory practices that it may identify, in return for not investigating (a bad thing for employers' publicity).
 It can enforce these agreements through injunctions.
 Previously only the Disability Rights Commission had such powers, the CRE and the EOC were more limited.
 For instance, the EOC used only to have the power to get injunctions against bodies with a bad track record of discrimination.